instigatorofawe/liuran-refresh/static/essays/lear.md

 advantage of the situation to seize Jiro’s stronghold, and is the only one who benefits from the ensuing chaos.
 Kurosawa’s ending illustrates the fragility of the good: that control over one’s life is tenuous at best, that one mistake or misfortune can undermine the work of a lifetime, and that a chaotic world may be unforgiving and deeply unfair, with loyalty, courage, and filiality that go unrewarded, and no second chances.
-In King Lear, Regan and Goneril combine their forces against the French, repelling the invaders.
+In *King Lear*, Regan and Goneril combine their forces against the French, repelling the invaders.
 Cordelia is taken captive, and is executed by her sisters.
 Regan and Goneril turn against each other, and also die as a result of their schemes.
 Shakespeare’s ending on the other hand reinforces the absurdity of his narrative, in which no one ultimately benefits, all fall to ruin, and the would-be tragic hero, though marked by his hamartia of an infantile psyche, is but a passenger to his doomed fate.

 *King Lear* and *Ran* are nearly identical in plot, with many scenes that play out similarly beat-by-beat.
 Yet subtle differences cause the two stories to read very differently in theme and values espoused.
-Kurosawa’s plot is imbued with meaning and coherence through its continuity with the characters’ pasts, an imperfect but still present correspondence between actions and consequences, but also through a cultural backdrop that pronounces unambiguous judgments upon the characters’ actions.
-King Lear is much more ambiguous in its morality than Ran, and literary critics in the 20th century often interpreted this ambiguity as nihilism or amorality, but this is not entirely merited.
+Kurosawa’s plot is imbued with meaning and coherence through its continuity with the characters’ pasts, an imperfect but still present correspondence between actions and consequences, but also through a cultural backdrop that pronounces unambiguous judgments upon the characters’ actions. *King Lear* is much more ambiguous in its morality than *Ran*, and literary critics in the 20th century often interpreted this ambiguity as nihilism or amorality, but this is not entirely merited.
 One lesson that may be gleaned from Shakespeare’s play is the notion that virtue is banal, and easily overlooked.
 For any concept of good to provide prescriptive value, it must be attainable, and to demand the impossible is to invite deceptive malice.
 Cordelia plays a mostly passive role: she refuses to tell falsehoods when Lear demands that she express her love in exchange for her share of the kingdom, and later relies on France to rescue her father, whom she forgives upon their reunion.
 Yet